-Parkland Theatre will hold open auditions for Frederick Knott’s thriller Wait Until Dark
+Parkland Theatre will hold open auditions for the fantasy/drama The Sparrow

-on Sunday, Dec.
-8 from 1 to 4 p.m. at the theatre.
+on Saturday, Dec.
+6 and Sunday, Dec.
+7 from 1 to 4 p.m.
 Callbacks, if needed, will be held Sunday at 6 p.m.
 Auditions will be held at the Parkland Theatre.

-Director J.W.
-Morrissette will be casting male and female actors (high school age and up) for an extraordinary coming-of-age drama.
-Auditions will consist of selected readings from the script.
-Character descriptions and audition readings can be found online at www.parkland.edu/theatre.
-No appointment is necessary to audition.Wait Until Dark
+Director Gary Ambler will be casting male and female actors (high school age and up) for an extraordinary coming-of-age drama.
+Auditions will consist of readings from the script, and some simple movement.
+Character descriptions and audition readings can be found online at www.parkland.edu/theatre

+No appointment is necessary.
 Performances take place Feb.
-13–23.
-All members of the community as well as Parkland and U of I students are invited to audition; Parkland Theatre encourages diversity.
+19–29.
+All members of the community as well as Parkland, U of I, and high school students are invited to audition; Parkland Theatre encourages diversity.
 Those with questions should email firstname.lastname@example.org